2yazan/Academic-Practice/README.md

 # Academic Practice

 ## Description
 This repository contains the work I completed during the **Academic Practice** subject in the second semester of university.
-The practice lasted for 15 days and included 10 tasks written in C language and 5 tasks completed in Excel.
+The practice lasted for 15 days and included 10 tasks completed in C language and 5 tasks completed in Excel.
 The goal of this practice was to develop practical programming and problem-solving skills by applying basic concepts in software engineering.

 ---